Day 9 – Why Women Are More Vulnerable to Modern Slavery

 An estimated 50 million people worldwide are trapped in Modern Slavery, an increase of 10 million since previous estimates in 2016.
 Modern slavery is a crime that affects every industry worldwide.
 The term “Modern slavery” refers “to situations of exploitation in which a person cannot refuse or leave because of threats, violence, coercion, deception, or abuse of power” (Walk Free).

-Modern slavery, often known as ‘human trafficking’, is the buying, selling and forced transportation and transfer of human beings.
 It is illegally taking ownership of another person through violence, coercion, fraud or abduction.
-Modern slavery can take many forms, through forced domestic servitude, sexual exploitation, forced labour, child labour, forced marriage and many others.
+Modern slavery can take many forms, including human trafficking, forced domestic servitude, sexual exploitation, forced labour, child labour, debt bondage, forced marriage and many others (ILO).

-Modern slavery is a violation of Human Rights and it is taking place all over the world, including here in Australia.
-It is an illegal act and is punishable in Australia under the Criminal Act Code (1995).
-According to the International Labour Organisation (ILO), modern day slavery is the second largest criminal activity in the world and is a $150 billion a year industry.
+Modern slavery is a violation of Human Rights.
+It is an illegal act punishable in Australia under the Criminal Act Code (1995).
+According to the International Labour Organisation (ILO), modern-day slavery is the second largest criminal activity in the world and is a $150 billion-a-year industry.

 Modern Slavery is a Gendered Issue

 Although modern slavery affects everyone, it is a gendered issue.
 Women and girls are more vulnerable to this crime.

 - 1 in 130 women and girls globally is living in modern slavery.